Mark Bryce: Love & War

 May 22–September 19, 2021

-Comprising approximately 35 paintings by Bryce, this exhibition explores the artist’s deepening interest in universal topics such as love, violence, human frailty, and loneliness.
+Comprising 39 paintings, Mark Bryce: Love & War explores the artist’s deepening interest in universal topics such as love, violence, human frailty, and loneliness.

 Bryce pursues an open exploration of painting and uses the fundamental elements—of paint and wood panel—to skillfully investigate contemporary ideas and ideologies.
 Deeply aware of the historical precedents of realist painting, he sometimes evokes images and memories, while at other times uses the elements of painting to its own end.
 Inherent throughout his work are issues of perception and understanding.
 With technical virtuosity, Bryce develops his narratives with cleverness and wit that engage the viewer in his distinctive artistic language.
 Fundamental to this exhibition is the commanding use of Bryce's exquisite pictorial technique, capable of portraying an object, as well as a classic work of art, in the most faithful way.